SiliconLabs/wisun_applications/wisun_soc_csmp_agent/Readme.md

 ## Software Prerequisites

-- Simplicity Studio v5 and the Simplicity SDK Suit 2024.6.0.
+- Simplicity Studio v5 with the Simplicity SDK Suit 2024.6.0.

 ## Install Simplicity Studio 5 and the Gecko SDK